 These numbers go to show that the current state of automation has major room for growth, and with automation technology continuing to advance in the interim, there’s no doubt that the account industry can expect major changes in the next five years.

-The Growing Role of Tech & Automation
+The Growing Role of Tech & Automation in Finance

 Advancements on six fronts are coming together to fuel the growth of automation within the accounting industry and beyond.
 These elements include the continuous, exponential growth of available data alongside advance data mining tools; everything “as a service” business models; data science and analytics; artificial intelligence (AI) and machine learning (ML); and last, but most certainly not least: the move toward’s unlimited, cloud-powered processing capabilities.